 The Downtown Community Council is a chapter of Anchorage Federation of Community Councils, and is a grassroots group comprised of a diverse array of stakeholders to serve as a collective voice of our neighborhood.
 Committee meetings provide a relaxed, informal setting where you may come with comments or concerns.
 Subjects brought up can be worked out at committee level and if needed, brought to the main Council meeting on your behalf.

 UPDATE: At the Nov.
-21 regular meeting of the Anchorage Assembly, the Assembly voted to pass the Mayor’s 2024 Operating and Capital Budgets and Six-Year Fiscal Program with special amendments.
+21 regular meeting of the Anchorage Assembly, the Assembly voted to pass the Mayor’s 2024 Operating Budget with special amendments that survived mayoral vetoes after the Assembly overrode them at the Dec.
+5 Regular Meeting.
 Implementation of the budget program will begin in January 2024, with a first-quarter revisionary process to take place in April 2024.

 Click here to learn about capital improvement projects slated in Mayor Dave Bronson’s 2024-2029 Proposed Capital Improvement Program.
 Here are just a few projects of interest to our neighborhood: